HomeDing/homeding.github.io/elements/neo.md

 **pin** - The pin that is used for data transmission to the first ws2812 in the chain.
 Defaults to GPIO2(D4).

-**Count** - Number of pixels that are attached.
+**count** - Number of pixels that are attached.
 The default is 8 and must be specified in the config only.

-**Brightness** - The brightness factor can be used to dim the light in general.
-The brightness value must be in the range 0..255.
-The default is 64.
+**brightness** - The brightness factor can be used to dim the light in general.
+The brightness value must be in the range 0..100.
+The default is 50.

-**Value** - Is used for color mode to pass a list of colors like `red,blue,green,white` .
+**value** - Is used for color mode to pass a list of colors like `red,blue,green,white` .
 See explanation for `Color mode` below,

 **mode** - The effect to be used.
 See below